 - Daniel C. Tsui, Chinese-American physicist and academic, Nobel Prize laureate

-- Tommy Tune, American actor, singer, dancer, and director
+- Tommy Tune, American actor, dancer, singer, theatre director, producer, and choreographer

 - Jeff Farrell, American swimmer

 - Rein Taagepera, Estonian political scientist and politician